judykong97/judykong97.github.io/_posts/blog/2025-11-28-thanksgiving-turkey-recipe-en.markdown

 written: Nov 28, 2025
 ---

-# Judy's Homemade Asian Fusion Turkey Recipe

-**POV:** You've spent years in research, now you crave turning lived experiences into generalizable knowledge and making things reproducible.
+**POV:** Years in research, now you have a thing for turning lived experiences into generalizable knowledge and making things reproducible.

 This article introduces *Judy's Homemade Asian Fusion Turkey Recipe*, after nearly a decade of Friendsgiving turkey iterations.
 The recipe blends traditional turkey-making with Asian culinary inspirations, including but not limited to: